A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Benchmarks and Applications

 {\bf Virtual Environments.} Evaluating RL algorithms directly in real applications can be inefficient, costly, and potentially lead to critical safety issues.
 As an alternative, simulated virtual environments offer an effective platform for testing RL algorithm performance.
 These environments enable episodic replay and efficient exploration, mitigating many of the challenges associated with real-world applications.

 Among various game simulators, MuJoCo~\citep{TodorovET12Mujoco} has been extensively employed to evaluate the performance of ICRL in terms of recovering location constraints in robot control tasks~\citep{Malik2021ICRL,liu2023benchmarking,Qiao2023MMICRL}.
 For instance, if an agent observes that certain locations are never visited by expert agents, it can reasonably infer that these locations are likely to be unsafe.
-To construct proper virtual environments for validating ICRL algorithms, \cite{liu2023benchmarking} modified some popular MuJoCo environments (including Half-cheetah, Ant, Inverted Pendulum, Walker, and Swimmer, see Figure~\ref{fig:mujoco-experiment}) by incorporating some predefined constraints into each environment.
+To construct proper virtual environments for validating ICRL algorithms, \cite{liu2023benchmarking} modified some popular MuJoCo environments (including Half-cheetah, Ant, Inverted Pendulum, Walker, Hopper and Swimmer, see Figure~\ref{fig:mujoco-experiment}) by incorporating some predefined constraints into each environment.
 Table~\ref{table:constraint-introduction-virtual} summarizes the environment settings.
-The constraints are added to the $X$-coordinate of these robotic controlling tasks.
-During the evaluation, instead of directly observing these added constraints, the agent has access to the expert demonstrations and the goal is to recover these constraints.
+The constraints are added to the $X$-coordinate, moving velocity, and angular velocity of the robot body under different controlling tasks.
+During the evaluation, instead of directly observing these added constraints, the agent has access to the expert demonstrations and the goal is to recover these constraints. {Within these environments, MEnt-ICRL~\citep{Malik2021ICRL} was the first to propose inferring constraints represented by a neural network to accommodate continuous features.
+Subsequent studies, including VICRL~\citep{liu2023benchmarking}, UA-ICRL~\citep{Xu2023UAICRL}, and AR-ICRL~\citep{xu2024robustICRL}, have explored stochastic dynamics by introducing noise into the transition functions of the environments.
+Specifically, in environments such as Blocked Half-Cheetah, Blocked Ant, and Crippled Walker, \cite{xu2024robustICRL} examined various types of noise, including fully random noise, partially random noise, and adversarial noise.
+Utilizing a robust optimization framework, AR-ICRL has demonstrated superior performance under these diverse noise conditions.}

 {\bf Realistic Environment.} Realistic environments denote RL environments whose dynamics are grounded by real-world datasets.
 Under this setting, \cite{liu2023benchmarking} formulated a Highway Driving (HighD) environment (Figure~\ref{fig:highdenv}).
 The key objective of the HighD environment was to investigate whether an agent is capable of inferring the constraints adhered to by human drivers and safely navigating a self-driving car, referred to as the 'ego car', to its destination.